MODERATE-Project/moderate-docs/docs/tools-and-services/benchmarking_timeseries.md

 Raw electricity consumption data is cleaned using statistical outlier detection and decomposed with MSTL (Multiple Seasonal-Trend decomposition with Loess) to remove inconsistencies and prepare the data for analysis.

 #### Peer identification
-Time series features are extracted for each building, including thermal dependency, reference load conditions (weekday/weekend, seasonal groups), load shape factors, and mean consumption.
+Time series features are extracted for each building, including thermal dependency, reference load conditions (weekday/weekend, seasonal groups), load-shape factors, and mean consumption.
 These features enable selection of a peer group exhibiting similar load behaviors.

 #### Key Performance Indicators (KPIs) calculation
 The tool computes KPIs describing various energy performance aspects: